LinneaToth/student_portal/README.md

 Bootstrap was a requirement for this assignment.
 It was great to really try it out, but I must confess, I don't love it.
 I would probably have chosen Tailwind or native CSS if it were up to me.
 Bootstrap comes across as a bit too clunky and abstract for my taste.

-I will keep working on getting better at separating logic from presentation in my components.
+I will keep working on getting better at separating logic from presentation in my components in my future projects.

 # Assignment - machine translated from Swedish